 An old point-and-shoot camera from the last decade

 Finally, I use three Western Digital Elements external hard drives for offline storage.

-I am on a postpaid plan from Vodafone which comes with a capped 3G data plan.
-At home, I have been using the robust BSNL broadband for almost a decade now.
+I am on a postpaid plan from Vodafone which comes with a generous 4G data plan.
+At home, I have been using the robust BSNL broadband for more than a decade now.

 I use Evernote as a repository of notes, reference material and logs.
+I have been on the lookout for an Evernote alternative for some years now but yet to find a good cross-platform alternative.
 Pocket is a very good web reading tool that lets me save web articles and read them later in a clutter-free interface.
-Finally, I use Wunderlist as my to-do list app.

 WordPress is the script of my choice for running blogs since 2005.
 Not just blogs, over the years, WordPress has evolved to be a CMS and I have created non-blog websites based on it.
 I use Notepad++, Adobe Photoshop CS2 and Google Chrome developer tools to hand-code my own WordPress themes from scratch.

 A pair of dumbbells – I do five different types of free hand exercises with them

 Treadmill – A motorised one from Fitking

 I drive the 2014 New Alto K10 VXI AMT, which is perhaps the easiest car to drive in the congested Kolkata roads.
 I use a battery of detailing products to keep the car shining.
 I have installed a few nifty gadgets to turn the Alto K10 into a smart car.